rmorse/keylogue/README.md

 A customisable on screen display of `keyup` and `keydown` events - available in any page and browser via a bookmarklet.

 ## Demo + bookmarklet

-Github won't allow us to embed the bookmarklet here (probably security...)

-View the demo and grab the save bookmarklet here:
+View the demo and grab the bookmarklet here:

 https://rmorse.github.io/keylogue/